 - I’m glad to be spending this weekend with you.

 - You shouldn’t be doing this right now, should you?

 We use the perfect continuous infinitive to express duration from earlier in the past towards the time expressed by the main verb.

 - I’m glad to have been sharing my life with you.

 - They are thought to have been hiding in the mountains.

 Perfect infinitive after passive reporting verbs

-After passive reporting verbs, we use the simple or continuous infinitive to refer to the present or future, and the perfect infinitives to refer to the past. (⇒ See B1+ Grammar »
+After a passive reporting verb, we use a simple or continuous infinitive to refer to the present or future, and a perfect infinitive to refer to the past. (⇒ See B1+ Grammar »